manuelbieh/geolib/README.md

 Calculates the distance between two geo coordinates

 Takes 2 or 3 arguments.
-First 2 arguments must be objects that each have latitude and longitude properties (e.g. `{latitude: 52.518611, longitude: 13.408056}`).
+First 2 arguments must be objects that each have latitude and longitude properties (e.g. `{latitude: 52.518611, longitude: 13.408056}`)Works with:.
 Coordinates can be in sexagesimal or decimal format.
 3rd argument is accuracy (in meters).
-So a calculated distance of 1248 meters with an accuracy of 100 is returned as `1200` (accuracy 10 = `1250` etc.).
+So a calculated distaWorks with:nce of 1248 meters with an accuracy of 100 is returned as `1200` (accuracy 10 = `1250` etc.).

 Return value is always an integer and represents the distance in meters.